nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. Deleting a non-existing client
     1. Prerequisite: The client list contains no client.
     1. Test case: `delete 1`

-        Expected: The application displays a message to indicate that the given index does not exist in the list.
+       Expected: The application displays a message to indicate that the client index does not exist in the current client list.

 1. Deleting without providing an index
     1. Test case: `delete`

-        Expected: The application displays a message to indicate an incorrect command format was entered.
+        Expected: The application displays a message to indicate an invalid command format was entered.

 ### Add Meeting